ALUminaries/Two-Level-Multiplier/README.md

 # Two-Level-Multiplier

 This repository contains the source code for a VHDL implementation of the multiplication algorithm using a two-level hardware structure proposed in the paper "Leveraging a Novel Two-Level Priority Encoder for High-Precision Integer Multiplication."
 It contains several prefabricated sizes of square multipliers, as well as a C++ program to generate most components of new multipliers.
-The exception is carry-look-ahead adders and small priority encoders, which can be created from existing files.
+The exceptions are carry-look-ahead adders, small priority encoders, and transceiver containers, which can be created from existing files.

 The 'Software Simulator' folder also contains a high-level simulation of the multiplication algorithm, written in Kotlin.
 You can also test it easily online on Kotlin Playground here: [https://pl.kotl.in/j2RgjnehS](https://pl.kotl.in/j2RgjnehS).